-The Washington Implied Consent Law states that anyone who operates a motor vehicle is required to provide a breath or BAC test if an officer suspects DUI.
-Of course, a driver can refuse to take a DUI test, but in many cases the penalty for refusing to submit the breath or BAC test can be much harsher than providing it.
+Washington Implied Consent Law requires all licensed drivers to consent to a breathalyzer test if an officer suspects DUI.
+You can refuse to take a sobriety test, but in many cases, the penalty for refusing is harsher than complying.

 Penalties for non-compliance vs. compliance

 The Washington State Legislature considers personal injury and property losses resulting from impaired driving to be unacceptable.
 The Washington Implied Consent Law is meant to further reduce the negative effects of DUI/DWI.
 RCW 46.20.308 enacts swift, clear punishment for drinking and driving.

 Refusing to comply with the law results in fines and an automatic one-year license suspension.
 The law also allows the state to use your refusal to test in any criminal charges against you.

 If you take the test and exceed the legal drug or blood alcohol concentration limit, your license suspension will be a minimum of 90 days.
 Therefore, taking a sobriety test is far less punitive than if you decline to take one.

 Washington Implied Consent Law & DUI Laws